 - Inter-Disciplinary Summer Undergraduate Research Experience (ID-SURE): Funded initially by the National Institutes of Health, ID-SURE was launched in Summer 2005 as a collaboration between UROP and the Health Promotion Center in the School of Social Ecology.
 The Program provides funding for continuing UCI undergraduates from all disciplines who are conducting interdisciplinary summer research projects or creative activities related to health promotion and disease prevention under the guidance of UCI faculty members.
 Students become fully immersed in their research topic full time for an eight-week period, or the equivalent of 320 hours.
 Applicants need to have been involved in at least one quarter of faculty-mentored undergraduate research or creative activity before the beginning of the summer.
 ID-SURE Fellows participate in a preparatory course during Spring Quarter, and are awarded up to a $2,000 stipend in support of their time and efforts over the summer.
 Proposals that do not require funding may be submitted for an Honorary Fellowship.
 This was one of five programs nationwide funded by the National Institute on Diabetes and Digestive and Kidney Disorders.
 Additional information is available at: http://www.urop.uci.edu/id-sure.html.

-- Summer Undergraduate Research Fellowship in Information Technology (SURF-IT): Launched in 2005, the SURF-IT Program has been funded by UROP and the California Institute for Telecommunications and Information Technology (Calit2).
-The Program provides the opportunity for non-graduating UCI juniors and seniors to become involved in IT-related research under the guidance of UCI faculty.
+- Summer Undergraduate Research Fellowship on the Internet of Things (SURF-IoT): The SURF-IoT Program has been funded by UROP and the California Institute for Telecommunications and Information Technology (Calit2) and provides the opportunity for non-graduating UCI juniors and seniors to become involved in IoT-related research under the guidance of UCI faculty.
 Applicants need to have been involved in at least one quarter of faculty-mentored undergraduate research or creative activity before the beginning of the summer.
 Participants work on their projects full-time for ten weeks during the summer, earning a $2,000 stipend in support of their time and efforts.
+The program was initially launched in 2005 as the Summer Undergraduate Research Fellowship in Information Technology (SURF-IT); the new name reflects its growing focus on the vast potential of the Internet to connect people to each other and their community in ways never dreamed of before.
 Additional information is available at: http://www.urop.uci.edu/surf-it.html.

 - Integrated Micro/Nano Summer Undergraduate Research Experience (IM-SURE): Funded by the National Science Foundation as a Research Experience for Undergraduates (REU) Site, IM-SURE was launched in Summer 2005 as a collaboration between UROP and the Integrated Nanosystems Research Facility of the Henry Samueli School of Engineering.
 The Program provides a unique ten-week summer research opportunity for non-graduating Science and Engineering juniors and seniors to become fully immersed in cutting edge micro/nano research and applications under the guidance of UCI faculty members.
 Participants have the opportunity to choose from a variety of challenging research projects in biomedical, physical and engineering micro/nano-technology.
 In addition to a $3,000 stipend, students receive free on-campus housing and travel allowance.
 This program is open to non-UCI undergraduates.
 Additional information is available at: http://www.urop.uci.edu/otherprojects.html.